uclalawbehindbars/.github/profile/README.md

 Nationwide collection and standardization of all-cause prison mortality data, covering 2019–2024 with ongoing updates. **For data, click [here](https://github.com/uclalawbehindbars/deaths_in_custody)**

 ### Jail Deaths
 Systematic acquisition and cleaning of mortality data from local jail systems across the country.
+Data forthcoming.

 ### ICE Detention Deaths

 Collection and standardization of deaths occurring in U.S. Immigration and Customs Enforcement detention facilities, using publicly released death reports, press releases, and litigation-driven disclosures.
 Data are analyzed separately from prison and jail deaths due to differences in legal status, detention authority, and reporting requirements.
+Data forthcoming.

 ### Prison Morbidity
 Early-stage work to build a national prison morbidity data infrastructure.
 Focused on collecting and standardizing data on non-fatal health outcomes, including infectious disease, chronic illness, behavioral health, substance use disorder, and emergency medical events.
 Public data and analyses will be released on a rolling basis as the work progresses.
+Data forthcoming.

 ### NDI Cause-of-Death Repository
 Creation of the first multi-state repository of standardized ICD-10 cause-of-death data using National Death Index records for incarcerated people.
+Data forthcoming.

 ### Prison Rosters & Population
 Collection and cleaning of monthly prison population rosters.
+Data forthcoming.

 ### Environmental, Staffing, & Facility-Level Metrics
 Collection and analysis of selected facility-level metrics, including heat exposure, restrictive housing use, and staffing data, where records are available.
+Data forthcoming.

 ### Research & Publications
 Multiple empirical studies underway on racial disparities, life expectancy, cumulative incarceration exposure, environmental harms, restrictive housing, and jail-specific mortality dynamics.
+Publications forthcoming.

 ## Contact